learn-co-curriculum/dsc-monty-hall-problem-lab/README.md

 In this lab you will:

-- Use Bayes theorem along with a simulation to solve the Monty Hall problem
+- Use Bayes' theorem along with a simulation to solve the Monty Hall problem

 ## Run a simulation